geopython/pygeometa/README.md

 Workflow to generate metadata XML:
 1. Install pygeometa
-2. Create a 'metadata config file' .mcf file that contains metadata information
+2. Create a 'metadata control file' .mcf file that contains metadata information
   1. Refer to the [sample.mcf](/ec-msc/pygeometa/blob/master/sample.mcf) example
 3. Run pygeometa for the .mcf file with a specified target metadata format